October 01, 2009

 Here's for: quinoa pancakes, avocado ice cream, peanut butter granola bars, blueberry muffins, chocolate chip cookies, and white bread.

 The cookies in the picture are by my own recipe I am still working on.
-The 'white' ones have chestnut, millet and GF oat flour in them, the dark ones teff and almond flour.
+The 'white' ones have almond flour, coconut flour, teff and glutinous rice flour in them, the dark ones contain cornstarch, brown rice flour and chestnut flour.

 When I'm truly and permanently satisfied with the result, I'll post the recipe on Recipezaar (and let you know ;-))